 McLean hosts a number of local and national organizations which offer resources for individuals with mental health conditions.
 Support from these organizations can include self-help groups, access to informational resources, peer interaction and support, family and friend support groups, and assistance with community resources such as job coaching and life skills education.

-The health and wellness of our patients, staff, and visitors are our top priorities.
-In an effort to be cautious and respond to concerns about the spread of COVID-19, McLean Hospital will not host public support groups, including DBSA, AA, and SMART Recovery until further notice.
+At this time, McLean Hospital is not hosting in-person support groups, including DBSA, AA, and SMART Recovery, until further notice.
 We know these groups are important and valuable to the McLean community and we look forward to hosting them in the future.